kirillbobyrev/kirillbobyrev/README.md

 cars that we deploy.
 Before that I worked at Google on [clangd](https://clangd.llvm.org) and Clang/LLVM.

-For more, check out my personal website: [kirillbobyrev.com/about](https://kirillbobyrev.com/about).
+For more information, check out [kirillbobyrev.com](https://kirillbobyrev.com)